beaugunderson/projects/README.md

 ### TODO

+- Add ability to specify flag defaults in ~/.config/projects for each command
 - Modify node-helmsman so that it doesn't require all files (and add ability to specify description, etc. from the helmsman object); this will be a large speed increase